CoderMattGH/MattsPortScanner/README.md

 # Matt's Port Scanner v0.1

-A TCP port scanner that uses raw sockets to scan target machines very quickly.
+A TCP port scanner for Linux that uses raw sockets to scan target machines very quickly.

 © 2024 All rights reserved Matthew Dixon.